Obstetrics, Gynecology, and Reproductive Science

 Personalized Care for Each Expectant Mother

 Every care program is customized around the needs of each patient and family based on a pre-conception consultation.
-We review the medical history with the patient and determine the cause of the previous stillbirth.
+We review the medical history with the patient and determine the cause of the previous perinatal loss.
 Together, we develop a strategy for conception and pregnancy to achieve positive outcomes.
 All patients will be able to access a range of services, including mental health support, nutritional guidance, ultrasounds, and other tests during the progression of the pregnancy.
 Patients also have access to enhanced monitoring and fetal testing services, which can help guide the course of treatment and care.

 At the Mount Sinai – Rainbow Clinic, we monitor the development of the unborn child more frequently than is typical.
 And women are encouraged to schedule appointments as often as they want, to minimize anxiety.
 We counsel women to get to know the movements of their fetus, whether patterns occur in the morning, afternoon, or evening.
 And if there is any deviation in that pattern, we underline the importance of coming in immediately for examination because timely intervention can make all the difference.